-- Onshore expenditures by passengers which are concentrated in shore excursions and retail purchases of clothing and jewelry and purchases of food and beverages;
+- Passengers’ onshore expenditures consist of shore excursions, retail purchases of clothing and jewellery, and food and beverage purchases.

-- onshore expenditures by the crew which are concentrated in purchases of food and beverages in restaurants and retail purchases of jewelry and clothing;
+- The crews’ onshore expenditures consist of food and beverage purchases in restaurants, and retail purchases of jewellery and clothing;

-- expenditures by cruise lines for port services, such as dockage fees and linesmen, utilities, such as water and power and navigation services; and
+- The cruise lines’ expenditures for port services – such as dockage fees and linesmen, utilities – such as water, power and navigation services; and

-To that extend the main challenge addressed is to increase the amount cruise passengers spend in local level and develop experiences.
+To this extent, the main challenge addressed is to increase the amount cruise passengers spend on local businesses by developing experiences.

-Our technology is based on Recommender Systems.
-Therefore, they consist of a tool for data analysis in order to match items with users and their specific needs.
-This merging scientific field, counting less than twenty years, is constantly growing with numerous new techniques and applications.
-Above all, Destination challenge is taking the advantage of a novel graph-based algorithm for recommendations.
+f society’s technology is based on Recommender Systems.
+These systems consist of tools for data analysis that match items with users and their specific needs.
+This emerging scientific field, which is less than twenty years old, is constantly growing with numerous new techniques and applications.
+Destination challenge takes advantage of our own graph-based algorithm for recommendations.

-How we do it?
+How do we achieve it?
+Let us explain how: maths.
 Firstly, we examine some notable results from node ranking and random walks on graphs.
-In addition, we use the notion of functional rankings and we proceed with the Multi-Damping framework for ranking.
-We use a new framework that takes in consideration a lot of aspects for a more complete manipulation of the data.
-Our approach is graph based.
-After that, random walks produce rankings with restarting, where spectral properties of the transition probability matrix determine the number of steps.
-In conclusion, in each step we focus on the closest neighbors and a re-ranking step takes place in the end which offers diversity.
+Then, we utilize the notion of functional rankings and next comes the Multi-Damping framework for ranking.
+The framework used considers several aspects for more complete manipulation of the data.
+Then, the approach is graph-based.
+Random walks with restarts produce rankings, whereby the spectral properties of the transition probability matrix determine the number of steps.
+In each step, the focus is on the closest neighbors and a re-ranking step, which offers diversity, takes place at the end